 Low back pain is a leading cause of disability worldwide and is one of the most common reasons people go to the doctor or miss work.

 Symptoms can range from a dull ache to a stabbing or shooting sensation.
-Pain may be local or may radiate down your leg if nerve roots are affected.
+Pain may be local or may radiate down the leg if nerve roots are affected.
 Pain is generally worse with bending, lifting, standing and/or walking and improves with reclining or lying down.
-Acute symptoms generally only last from days to weeks, however if a more significant injury has occured symptoms may persist for some time.
+Acute symptoms generally only last days or weeks, but in cases where significant injury has occurred, symptoms may persist longer.

-If you suffer from any of the following urgent care is required: Loss of bowel or bladder control, numbness in the groin area and fever.
+If you suffer from any of the following, urgent care is required: loss of bowel or bladder control, numbness in the groin area, and fever.
 Severe back pain following a fall or injury should be checked out by a healthcare professional as soon as possible.
-Other significant risk factors include history of cancer, unintentional weight loss, long-term steroid use, weak immune system, history of IV drug use, or your pain gets worse with rest.
+Other significant risk factors include having a history of cancer or intravenous drug use[NW14] , unintentional weight loss, long-term steroid use, weak immune system, or your pain gets worse with rest.

-The causes of low back pain can vary widely.
-The most common causes of low back pain are:
+Causes of low back pain can vary widely.
+The most common causes include:

 - Discogenic pain